rishabh1b/DroneVoyager/README.md

 ```
 Make sure to look at the terminal output to see if there any errors.
 Tags and/or the drone may not show in the gazebo environment if the model and mesh files cannot be found.
 It may help to run gazebo standalone so that it can update the local model files.

+press g in the terminal running window_pass_test.launch to execute the maneuver to pass through the window